 The key ingredient in creating a great gun dog is:

-Our training program is tailored to the family companion, gun dog.
+Our training program is for the family companion, gun dog.
 We strive to produce dogs that are happy and perform with confidence and enthusiasm.
 Our dogs learn through association, repetition, success, and a clear understanding of what is expected of them.
 We have created a positive environment for your young dog to learn in.
 We show them what we want, then get out of their way, and reward them with flight ready game birds, and lots of them.

 I have been a Pheasant hunter all my life and have had mainly German Shorthairs.
 I never had to train them except for the bringing the bird back to me as they just took to the pointing on their own.
 I decided since my Shorthair was 9 years old I would get another dog so it could hunt with her and learn.
 I decide to get a Labrador and at the time did not even know about Bird Crazy Gun Dogs.
 This year in September my Shorthair developed cancer and had to be put down.
 The Lab I got had only hunted with her three times.
 I knew that if I wanted to hunt Pheasants I would need help getting her trained.
 That is when I started looking very serious at a trainer and did my homework and phone calls to several people that had used Bird Crazy Gun Dogs.
 I had met Steve and Amy a few months before as I started getting my dog food from them.